Rolling 14-day average of COVID-19 cases – one number used to determine when schools can go to online learning – at 12.3% in Jackson County on Wednesday

-The rolling 14-day average of positive COVID-19 cases in Jackson County was 12.3% on Wednesday, according to figures released by the Iowa Department of Health.
+The rolling 14-day average of positive COVID-19 cases in Jackson County was 12.3% on Wednesday morning, according to figures released by the Iowa Department of Health.

 School districts may request to go to 100% online learning for two weeks if their counties have a 15% positive COVID-19 rate in a two-week period and 10% of students are absent, according to guidelines set by Gov. Kim Reynolds, the IDPH and the Iowa Department of Education.
 Districts in counties with 20% and above may also request temporarily closing buildings or the whole district.